Johan Messchaert

 Johan Messchaert (22 August 1857 – 9 September 1922) was a Dutch baritone singer and vocal pedagogue.

 Messchaert was born as Johannes Martinus Messchaert in Hoorn, Netherlands.
-He was known for his rendering of the role of Christ in Bach's St Matthew Passion, and he sang the bass role at the 18 May 1902 Düsseldorf performance of Edward Elgar's The Dream of Gerontius under the direction of Julius Buths and alongside Muriel Foster.
+He was known for his rendering of the role of Christ in J. S. Bach's St Matthew Passion, and he sang the bass role at the 18 May 1902 Düsseldorf performance of Edward Elgar's The Dream of Gerontius under the direction of Julius Buths and alongside Muriel Foster.

 He later founded his own conservatoire in Amsterdam.

-He died in Küsnacht, Switzerland in 1922, aged 65.
+He died in Küsnacht, Switzerland, in 1922, aged 65.